Bad-Metal Relaxation Dynamics in a Fermi Lattice Gas: Results

-A key signature of bad metals---incoherent transport---is apparent in Fig. 3.
+{\bf $T$-linear resistivity.} A higher-than-expected increase in scattering with temperature is characteristic of bad metals.
+The onset of another key signature of bad metals---incoherent transport---is also apparent in Fig. 3.
 Transport in a metal becomes incoherent \cite{hartnoll2015theory} when the lifetime of states with well-defined momentum is comparable to the characteristic single-particle timescale, which is the tunneling time $\hbar/t$.
-This regime is obtained at low temperature and strong interactions (Fig. 3a) and at high temperatures (Fig. 3b).
-The commensurability of timescales signals the breakdown of a central assumption underlying Fermi liquid theory and the failure of the quasiparticle picture, which is consistent with the inverse temperature scaling of $\tau_t$.
-In the classical limit (i.e., $T>T_F$) for free particles, the scattering time increases linearly with temperature, since it is inversely proportional to the product of thermally averaged density $\langle n \rangle\propto T^{-3/2}$ and speed $\langle v \rangle\propto T^{1/2}$.
-For the single-band lattice Fermi gas employed in this work, this picture is slightly modified, because $\langle v\rangle=\left\langle\left | \vec\nabla_{\vec q}\;\epsilon \right|\right\rangle$ is independent of temperature (see Section V of Supplementary Information).
-The inverse dependence of $\tau_t$ on $T$ evident in Fig. 3b cannot be explained by any known quasiparticle theory, and therefore suggests that quasiparticles are absent.
+This regime is approached at high temperatures (Fig. 3) and at high interaction strengths (see Methods).
+The commensurability of timescales signals the breakdown of a central assumption underlying Fermi liquid theory and the failure of the quasiparticle picture.
+The inverse dependence of $\tau_t$ on $T$ evident in Fig. 3 cannot be explained by any known quasiparticle theory, and therefore suggests that quasiparticles are absent.

 To expose other bad-metal behaviors and compare with DMFT predictions, we infer a dimensionless resistivity $\varrho$ from the measured $\tau_t$ and the relationship between the Kubo and Boltzmann formalisms (first addressed by Thouless in Ref. \cite{thouless1975relation}; see also, e.g., \cite{PhysRevB.90.014310}).
 In $\varrho$, we account for the harmonic trap in our experiment, which introduces two features absent in bulk solids and DMFT: a spatially inhomogeneous density profile and a temperature-dependent density.
-To address these differences, we define the dimensionless analog to resistivity as $\varrho=1/\frac{\tau_t}{\sfrac{\hbar}{t}} n_{dwd} d^3$ (see Section V of Supplementary Information).
+To address these differences, we define the dimensionless analog to resistivity as $\varrho=\left(\frac{\tau_t}{\sfrac{\hbar}{t}} n_{dwd} d^3\right)^{-1}$ (see Methods).
 Here, the density-weighted-density $n_{dwd}$ is used to account for the average of scattering processes over the inhomogeneous density profile and is determined using semi-classical thermodynamics calculations based on $\tilde{\mu}$ and $\tilde{T}$.
 The transport lifetime is normalized to the tunneling time, which incorporates the dependence on the effective mass.